mruduljohn/BraveAttendenceMgmtSys/README.md

-# Employee Attendance Management System
+# AttendEase -Employee Attendance Management System

-Welcome to the **Employee Attendance Management System**!
+Welcome to the **AttendEase**!
 This project aims to streamline and enhance attendance tracking, leave management, and employee record handling for organizations.
 Developed with modern tools and best practices, it offers an intuitive interface and robust backend, ensuring scalability, security, and efficiency.

 ## 🛠️ Tech Stack